Need to know

 Contrary to what the Instagram influencers would have you believe, there's no magic solution that'll help you lose weight fast and keep it off.

-But dietitians do give 'buddha bowls' the tick of approval, and for safe sustainable weight loss, check out our top 10 weight-loss tips.
+But dietitians do give 'buddha bowls' the tick of approval, and for safe sustainable weight loss.

 Diet trends to avoid